ABOUT US

 Master of Psychology (Clinical)

-Due to her passion for resilience, post-traumatic growth and self-compassion, Natalie is passionate about applying an empathetic and holistic approach to client wellbeing and growth to ensure that each client is supported across all domains and are given the supports they need to continue growing, flourishing and thriving.
+She is passionate about helping people to access their resilience, to overcome adversity, to build healthy relationships and to practice compassion within themselves.
+Natalie aims to employ an empathetic and holistic approach to client wellbeing and growth to ensure that each client is supported across all domains and are given the supports they need to continue growing, flourishing and thriving.

-As an early career psychologist, Natalie endeavours to deliver tailored therapeutic interventions to clients from diverse backgrounds.
-She has a background in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Brief Solution-focused therapy.
+Natalie draws from a range of therapeutic modalities to deliver tailored therapeutic interventions to clients from diverse backgrounds.
+She has received training in Cognitive Behavioural Therapy (CBT), Schema Therapy, Acceptance and Commitment Therapy (ACT), Gottman Relationship Therapy and Brief Solution-focused therapy.
 She also draws upon elements of Dialectical Behaviour Therapy (DBT) and mindfulness-based therapy to ensure a well-rounded approach to client concerns.

 Outside of therapy, Natalie enjoys expressing herself and playing her stresses away on the piano.
 She considers herself a social butterfly, but also loves her time alone to take in Darwin’s beautiful sunsets and beaches.